FREQUENTLY ASKED QUESTIONS ABOUT UINTA ACADEMY

 A therapeutic boarding school is designed to provide a school environment which includes therapeutic support.
 These schools do not provide the complex and intensive level of clinical services that a residential treatment center provides.
 Although most of our students return home or go off to college, some of our students will step down to a therapeutic boarding school.

 Uinta’s unique individualized academic program can provide accommodations and support for all learning styles and challenges.
-The curriculum and classroom processes are focused on teaching and strengthening girls’ executive functioning skills- organization, prioritizing, starting tasks, paying attention, persevering, memorizing, and managing time- which benefit all students.
+The curriculum and classroom processes are focused on teaching and strengthening students executive functioning skills- organization, prioritizing, starting tasks, paying attention, persevering, memorizing, and managing time- which benefit all students.
 We work with the student’s home school district to maintain the student’s IEP status.

 All of our teachers are endorsed by the Utah State Office of Education as Secondary Teachers in the subject that they teach.
 The majority of our teachers are Masters or Doctorate level and have extensive experience teaching in public and private schools.

 Uinta Academy is a college preparatory school.
-We individualize each student’s curriculum to her needs and goals and challenge those students who are emotionally ready.
+We individualize each student’s curriculum to their needs and goals and challenge those students who are emotionally ready.
 We offer a rigorous course list which includes advanced level classes, AP classes, and six languages.
 All of our classes were written by Ph.D. and Masters level certified teachers.

 Uinta Academy is currently engaged in outcome studies which measure a girl’s ability to regulate her emotions and anxiety, engage in pro-social behavior, decrease compulsive behavior, and increase school performance.
-We see an average increase of 1.8 points in each girl’s GPA.
+We see an average increase of 1.8 points in each students GPA.
 Pre and post surveys show a marked decrease in depression/anxiety, a decrease in relationship problems, and decrease in behavioral distress.
 However, each family has its own measure of success.
 One family may be interested in academic progress, another wants improved family relationships, and another would consider reduced depression and self-destructive behavior a success.

 We have a highly trained and experienced medical and clinical staff.
 Our Board Certified Psychiatrist specializes in adolescent psychiatry and is on call 24 hours a day.
 Our registered nurse is also on call 24 hours a day.
 All of our therapists are licensed and have Masters or Doctorate degrees.
 We have a team of professionals who not only carry the needed credentials, but have extensive experience working with families and have a passion for helping adolescents.